tilo/smarter_csv/README.md

  * CSV command line

 ## Changes

+#### 2.0.0.pre1 (2018-01-26)
+ * completely overhauled how headers and data lines are processed - users can now write their own Procs to transmogrify the raw data.
+ * adding validations, so you can catch errors while or after processing a CSV file.

 #### 1.2.0 (2018-01-20)
  * add default validation that a header can only appear once